TSTS09/15092025_Churnings_Customers/README.md

    ```

 2. **Interact with the deployed Web App:**
-   Open your web browser and navigate to [http://localhost:8501](http://localhost:8501) to interact with the customer churn prediction application.
+   Open your web browser and navigate to [Churning model webiste](https://tsts09-15092025-churnings-customers-app-6osnp5.streamlit.app/) to interact with the customer churn prediction application.

 ## How to Use